San Diego State Aztecs

 The San Diego State Aztecs are the intercollegiate athletic teams that represent San Diego State University (SDSU).
-The university fields 17 varsity teams (6 men's, 11 women's) in National Collegiate Athletic Association (NCAA) Division I, primarily as a member of the Mountain West Conference (Pac-12 Conference starting in 2026).
+The university fields 17 varsity teams (6 men's, 11 women's) in National Collegiate Athletic Association (NCAA) Division I, primarily as a member of the Pac-12 Conference.
 The Aztecs football team competes in the Football Bowl Subdivision (FBS), the highest level of NCAA football competition.

+The women's rowing team competes in the American Athletic Conference, its women's water polo team participates in the Golden Coast Conference, and its men's soccer team is a single-sport member of the Pac-12 Conference.
+The ice hockey team competes in the ACHA with other western region club teams.

-The Aztecs nickname was chosen by students in 1925; team colors are scarlet (red) and black.
+SDSU's athletic teams are called the "Aztecs".
+The Aztecs nickname was chosen by students in 1925.
+The mascot is the Aztec Warrior, formerly referred to as "Monty Montezuma".
+Team colors are scarlet (red) and black.
 As of 2021, athletes from the university had won 14 medals at the Olympic Games.